All Episodes

 Let's see if anyone at Westminster's listening.

-And then because he said something sensible, Sky News took this clip down.
+And then, because he said something sensible, Sky News took this clip down.

-They the the sort of censorship wall around normal people and their grievances that goes through every single media establishment is absolutely crazy.
+The sort of censorship wall around normal people and their grievances that goes through every single media establishment is absolutely crazy.

 This is a guy saying that the protesters maybe have some legitimate grievances.

-You might not look all like all of them.
+You might not like all of them.

-I'm sure there were a couple of thugs there, but on the whole they're normal people.
+I'm sure there were a couple of thugs there, but on the whole, they're normal people.

-You can imagine, uh oh, Trevor Phillips has just revealed himself as a Nazi.
+You can imagine, uh-oh, Trevor Phillips has just revealed himself as a Nazi.

-Like exactly Nazi or long.
+Like Nazi or not.

-Trevor Phillips, oh no, Trevor Phillips was one of them all along.
+Trevor Phillips was one of them all along.

-The OG DEI tsar of Tony Frickin' Blair.
+The OGDEI czar of Tony Frickin' Blair.

-And you can't listen to him saying these are normal people, and none of you can pull off a rally like this.
+And none of you can pull off a rally like this.

 So these people are deliberately out of touch.